 Alaska Peninsula Brown Bear Hunts

-We hunt the big Coastal Brown Bear on the Alaska Peninsula on our exclusive native land concession and public state land near the Katmai National Park and Preserve.
-Alaska Peninsula is the best area in the world for trophy Coastal Brown Bear.
-We have the largest hunting concession on the Alaska Peninsula for Brown Bear with more than 30 miles of coastline in prime Brown Bear habitat.
+We hunt the big Alaska Peninsula Brown Bear on private native land concession in the heart of big bear country near Katmai National Park and Preserve.
+Alaska Peninsula is the best area in the world to hunt big trophy Brown Bear.
+We have one of the largest hunting concession on the Alaska Peninsula for Brown Bear with more than 30 miles of coastline in prime Brown Bear habitat.
 We manage our concession for the best trophy quality and overall population for our clients.
 We have a very high density of Brown Bear in our area to provide ample opportunities for our hunters.
 We have harvested bears in the upper 8 ft. to 10 ft. plus range.
 Brown Bears in this area average 9 ft. plus squared.
-Typically, hunters see over 20 bears while on their hunt.
+Typically, hunters see 10 to 15 plus bears while on their hunt.
 Hunts are staged from our base camp which has heated Arctic Oven tents and Kitchen tents.
 We provide safe, comfortable, and highly successful trophy hunts.
 Spring seasons are May 10th – 31st of even numbered years and Fall seasons are October 1st – 21st of odd numbered years.
 On the Alaska Peninsula, you can shoot only one Brown Bear every four regulatory years.
-We've had an extremely high success rate on big Coastal Brown Bears for many years.
+Method of take is rifle.
+We've had an extremely high success rate on big Alaska Peninsula Brown Bears for many years.
 Wolf is species of opportunity and available at no charge.
 Black Bear are available for trophy fee.

 2018 Spring Alaska Peninsula Brown Bear Hunt: